Moskii/Moskii.github.io/about_me.md

 My first semester of university, I achieved an overall mark of 75%.

-Recently I took part in a Cybersecurity competition which was hosted by TryHackMe.
+I am a member of the Cybersecurity society (To Be committee?).
+Recently I took part in a hacking competition which was hosted by TryHackMe.
 In a team of 4, we were given tasks to complete which was set by the company and as a team we tackled these tasks.
 Our team placed top 15 out of 71 teams.

 More information of my past experiences / projects are found on my linkedIn page.
 The link is on the left hand side.